FOR IMMEDIATE RELEASE | Tue Nov 05 13:57:00 EST 2019

 Paul W. Jagodzinski, Ph.D., dean, college of engineering, forestry and natural sciences, and professor in the department of chemistry and biochemistry, Northern Arizona University, Flagstaff

-Wayne E. Jones Jr., Ph.D., dean of engineering and physical sciences and professor of chemistry at the University of New Hampshire, Durham
+Wayne E. Jones Jr., Ph.D., provost and vice president for academic affairs at the University of New Hampshire, Durham

 Lee H. Latimer, Ph.D., consultant in drug development at LH Latimer Consulting, Oakland, California

 Katherine L. Lee, Ph.D., associate research fellow at Pfizer, West Newton, Massachusetts

 Ingrid Montes, Ph.D., assistant dean of graduate studies and research at the University of Puerto Rico, Río Piedras Campus